purefda/demo-document-builder/README.md

 - **Files Management**: Upload, organize, and manage your document library
 - **Field-Prompt Manager**: Create, edit, and save configurations of field-prompt pairs
 - **Chat with Docs**: Interactive chat interface to query information from your documents
+- **Analytics**: Integrated with Vercel Analytics for usage tracking and performance monitoring

 To run the example locally you need to: